 PHP is not required.
 You can even

-a core by calling
+composer install a Core by calling

 If you’re using a Mac, install or update Docker to the most recent version using the packaging system of your choice.